National Alliance (Latvia): As an electoral alliance (2010–2011)

-It was founded as an electoral alliance in 2010 by the national-conservative For Fatherland and Freedom/LNNK and the far-right All for Latvia! after the two parties were refused entry into the Unity alliance.
-The loose alliance was transformed into a unitary party on 23 July 2011.
+It was founded as an electoral alliance in 2010 by the national-conservative For Fatherland and Freedom/LNNK and the populist radical right All for Latvia! after both were refused entry into the Unity alliance.
 In the 2010 Latvian parliamentary election, the alliance won 8 seats.
-As part of the outgoing government, it was involved in negotiations after the election to renew the coalition but was vetoed by the Society for Political Change, which had not been part of the government but had joined the Unity alliance.
+As part of the outgoing government, it was involved in negotiations after the election to renew the coalition but was vetoed by the Society for Political Change.
+During these negotiations, the National Alliance had drifted more to the right to become a candidate for Dombrovskis's 'fiscal consolidation' government, only to be vetoed because of its more radical nationalism.